adamsilver/fdpb/05-Inbox-Management.md

 In any case, if a user did implicitly submit the form, we can mitigate the danger in two ways.
 First by putting the least invasive action first (such as archive).
 Secondly by letting users undo their action.
 This is useful experience regardless and we'll be talking about this more shortly.

-### Disabling buttons before selection
+### Disabling and hiding the submit buttons before selection

-Theoritically the user shouldn't perform an action until they select at least one checkbox.
-It's this idea that can tempt us to disable the action buttons until the user selects a checkbox.

-In chapter one, however, we discussed the associated problems with disabling buttons until a form is valid.
-Our inbox doesn't look like a traditional form but it suffers from the same problems as any other.

-Like all the other forms we've designed so far, we'll ensure the buttons are always enabled.
+You may think it's a good idea to disable (or hide) the buttons until users selects at least one email.
+But we already discussed the problems with disabling submit buttons in the first chapter.  similarly, hiding the buttons makes the actions less discoverable.
+A clean interface is good, but not at the cost of clarity.

-### Hiding buttons before selection
+### Housing the buttons in a menu

-Our interface is filling up quickly.
-And we haven't really considered other UI elements that may make up the inbox.

-We're not always selecting an email for bulk actioning.
-For this reason we might consider hiding the buttons until the user selects at least one checkbox.

-Both Mailchimp and Gmail do exactly this.
-Still, whenever we hide piece of UI, we rely on users discovering functionality.

-Sometimes this is worth it, sometimes it's not.
-Like most things in design, it depends.

-One good reason to hide the buttons is because users are not always interacting with the inbox.
-They may simply be browsing and reading their inbox.
-Why clutter the UI in this case?
-It may prove distracting.

-One bad reason to hide is that it's extra work and requires discovery.

-One principle we've followed throughout this book, is doing the simplest thing first and testing.
-It makes little since to do the hardest thing first and delete.
-This is far more costly and time-consuming.
-It's risky.

-We'll stick to ever-present buttons and keep in mind to test how this works.
-We can always hide them later if user testing shows it's a problem.

-Having multiple action buttons on small screens may prove tricky.
-This is something we'll be discussing shortly.

-## Menu

-Just before we decided that the buttons would always be visible, but we didn't go into any detail as to how they would look.

-We could show the buttons like this:
+On big screens with plenty of space, laying out the buttons horizontally is easy.
+However, an inbox may have other features and there may not be space&mdash;even on big screens&mdash;to present them comfortably.
+Moreover, on small screens there may not be enough room to present the buttons without them dominating the interface.
+Dominance is a quality that we should use sparingly.
+After all, if everything dominates, nothing does.

 ![Buttons in a row above table](./images/etc.png)

-Naturally, this works on big screens with plenty of space.
-On small screens they would stack which is okay excusing the fact they would dominate the screen.
-Dominance is a quality we need to use sparingly.
-If everything dominates, nothing does.

-Similarly if there are other UI elements, there may not be space to present them comfortably—even on big screens.
-In this case it's useful to hide the actions behind a menu.

-There are two options:

-- Select box
-- Responsive ARIA menu
+To keep the interface clean but still discoverable we can hide the options behind a menu.
+There are 2 ways to create a menu.
+The first is by using a select box.
+The second is to create a custom menu using ARIA.

-### Select box
+### Select box menu

-We know select boxes are problematic because we discussed them in chapter 3 *Book a Flight*.
-But, we'll discuss again here because they are often used as a replacement for menus.

-They are a menu of sorts.
-They present items for selection (like a menu).
-And as they are provided by the browser, for free, they require no extra work.

-However, select boxes look like menus and act a little like a menu, they aren't menus.
+Select boxes are a menu of sorts.
+They present items for selection (like a menu) and they are useful because browsers supply them to us for free.
+Even though select boxes look like menus and behave in a similar fashion, they *aren't* menus.

 Select boxes are for input.
 Menus are for taking action.
-This is why a select box like this must always have an accompanying button (to submit the choice).

-Moreover, select boxes that submit onchange are a problem for users that use keyboards and screen readers[^].
-On Chrome Windows, for example, the form is submitted as soon as the user moves to the first option, making it hard (or impossible) to select the second.

-This is not a browser bug, it's just that some browsers are more forgiving and wait until the user presses *space* or *enter* to make the submission.
-The real problem is that a control that is meant for input has been used to create a menu like thing.

-All other forms up to now have kept selection/input and submission separate.
-This is something that WCAG2.0 also recommends[^]:
+That's why select boxes&mdash;like any other input&mdash;must come with an accompany submit button to submit that choice.
+Not only is this by convention, but it's also in the WCAG2.0 specifcation:

 > “Changing the setting of any user interface component does not automatically cause a change of context”

-Lastly, we want to display the actions on big screens where there is enough room to do so.
-A select box, however, always starts in a collapsed state.
-We'd have to write Javascript to change the interface.

-The server-side would also have to recognise input from button actions as well as input from the select box.

-Instead, we'll construct a true and responsive menu using ARIA next.
+Select boxes that submit the selection `onchange` using Javascript create problems for those using a screen readers and keyboards.
+On Chrome (Windows), for example, the form is submitted as soon as the user moves to the first option.
+This makes it hard (or impossible) to select the second option.

+This is not a browser bug per se.
+It's just that some browsers are more forgiving than others.
+That is, they wait until you press <kbd>space</kbd> or <kbd>enter</kbd> before making the submission allowing the user to use the arrow keys to move through all the options.
+Forgetting about those using a less forgiving browser or only caring about those who use a mouse is an act of exclusivity.

+Also, a select box is always collapsed.
+However, on larger screens&mdash;when there is enough space&mdash;we would want to show all the buttons making them more convenient to press.
+Creating two significantly different experiences is an adaptive approach to design and thereofre is one that goes against responsive design principles.

+Finally, the server would have to recognise and handle the data that comes from the select box *or* the submit buttons.
+Insead we'll construct a responsive menu enriched with ARIA and a little bit of Javascript.

 ### Responsive ARIA Menu

-Our menu will be responsive.
-It will work well on small screens and big screens.
-Here's what it will look like on big screens:
+By default the menu will consist of 3 submit buttons.
+On small screens, without any intervention from us, they'll just stack.
+This is fine on big screens and acceptable on small screens.
+But we'll improve a little on small screens when there isn't enough space.

 ![Menu](./images/etc.png)

-Here's the HTML:

 ```HTML
 <div role="menubar">